salrashid123/iam_bq_dataset/README.md

 ![images/roles.png](images/roles.png)

+(…and no, i don’t know or care about the queries you run (eg, i don’t have any logging enabled).

+as a gcp user, you may also want to see [GCP Cloud Status Dashboard Public Dataset](https://blog.salrashid.dev/articles/2022/gcp_cloud_status_dataset/)

 ### But wait, i want to same thing for my custom roles in my org?

 thats not a problem, you're free to run your own (see the `diy` section below).